matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Distributed Tracing System for GCP: Collect latency data from: Supported Google Cloud services.
 Instrumented applications (using tracing libraries) using Cloud Traces API.
 Find out: How long does a service take to handle requests?
 What is the average latency of requests?
 How are we doing over time? (increasing / decreasing trend).
 Supported for:
-Compute Engine, GKE, App Engine (Flexible/Standard) etc. Trace CClient Libraries available for: C#, Go, Java, Node.js, PHP, Python, Ruby.
+Compute Engine, GKE, App Engine (Flexible/Standard) etc. Trace Client Libraries available for: "C#", Go, Java, Node.js, PHP, Python, Ruby.

 219) Error Reporting?